jonghall/ibmcloud-terraform-vpc/readme.md

 * Modify network ACLs for each subnet in the network-acls.tf file.
 * Modify Security Group rules for each tier in the securitygroups.tf file.
+* Modify GLB configuration in the cis.cf file.
 * Modify the cloud-init-*.tf files to customize post provisioning installation and configuration

 # Execute plan with Terraform